Here are some styling tips that might be helpful.

 Please take a look at its README for details, but here’s basic usage:

-, you want the text color to be red.You can first write a CSS module (e.g. alert.module.css
+Alert component which accepts type, which can be 'success' or 'error'.'success', you want the text color to be green.
+If it’s 'error', you want the text color to be red.You can first write a CSS module (e.g. alert.module.css) like this:

 .success { color: green; } .error { color: red; }